Russian-occupied territories in Georgia: Russian border operations

 During the period surrounding the holding of the Sochi Olympics, the process of "borderization" along the South Ossetian ABL was suspended, however after the end of the Games it was resumed despite the protests of the Georgian Government.
 The installation of a security fence along the 400 km Georgian-South Ossetian administrative boundary line (ABL) had a huge impact on the lives of local people.
-The EUMM representative said: "Just walking up to the fence means you’ve already crossed over and will be arrested."
+The EUMM Georgia representative said: "Just walking up to the fence means you've already crossed over and will be arrested."
 According to EUMM spokesperson Ann Vassen, the detention cases were around five to six per week in early 2014.
 The Georgian Government estimated that the total length of the barbed wire installations along the South Ossetian ABL was about 50 km by April 2014.

 On 15 April 2014, three Georgian journalists were detained near an administrative boundary line of South Ossetia.
 The TV crew was working on a report about "borderization" and a shift of the boundary deeper into Georgian-controlled areas.
-Russia’s Foreign Ministry claimed that the journalists "intentionally and demonstratively" crossed the border and this was "a planned action for the purposes of complicating the atmosphere" of the scheduled meeting between Russian and Georgian diplomats (Grigory Karasin and Zurab Abashidze) in Prague on 16 April.
+Russia's Foreign Ministry claimed that the journalists "intentionally and demonstratively" crossed the border and this was "a planned action for the purposes of complicating the atmosphere" of the scheduled meeting between Russian and Georgian diplomats (Grigory Karasin and Zurab Abashidze) in Prague on 16 April.
 The Ministry said in an official statement: "All this, together with the latest cock-and-bull stories about 'violations of Georgian air space by Russian aircraft', is evidence that the forces attempting to normalise relations with Russia, and the forces sharing the regime of Mikheil Saakashvili supporting the escalation of hostilities, continue to fight within the Georgian community."
 The detained journalists were released later on 16 April.
 One of them, journalist Bela Zakaidze recalled the hours spent in pre-detention isolator in Tskhinvali and talked about psychological pressure.
 Grigory Karasin said: "The journalists were detained for understandable reasons.
 Today they were expelled back to Georgian territory under a judgment of the South Ossetian court."

 In mid-April 2014, two portions of Baku-Supsa pipeline reportedly appeared on the Russian-controlled territories near the villages of Orchosani and Karapili.
 As of late July 2014, Russian forces were still constructing "security fence" across South Ossetia.

 Green border signs claiming "state border" started to appear for the first time in 2015 along the imaginary administrative boundary line and since then have been moved further into Georgian territory on several occasions.